hams71/Kafka_Demo_Python/README.md

 ### Overview

 - Learn about Kafka and how is can be used in streaming data.
+- How we can have multiple producers and consumers.
+- Using kafka manager to see how much data is being consumed.
 - Generated sales data in json and used Kafka with python to push this data to Power BI.

 ---